OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/mobile-engagement/mobile-engagement-windows-store-upgrade-procedure.md

               }

               /// <summary>
-              /// Handler that takes hello Windows.Current.SizeChanged and indicates that webviews have toobe resized.
+              /// Handler that takes the Windows.Current.SizeChanged and indicates that webviews have to be resized.
               /// </summary>
               /// <param name="sender">Original event trigger.</param>
               /// <param name="e">Window Size Changed Event arguments.</param>